RHAmarasinghe/RHAmarasinghe/README.md

 ### Hi there 👋

-### 🔭 I’m currently working on my Final year project
+- 👨‍🎓 I'm a **Senior Software Engineering Student**
-### 🌱 I’m currently learning:
+- 🔭 I’m currently working on my Final year project
-        - Data Structures and Algorithms on LeetCode
+- 🌱 I'm currently learning:
-        - Tools and technologies formy project
+  - Tools and technologies for my project

 <!--